 A Certificate II in Agriculture will give you the fundamental skills for working on a farm.
 It’s perfect for those who need an introduction to the industry and haven’t found their feet yet.
 If you do not have any hands-on farm experience, you will get it when you undertake the work placement which is essential to completing the course.
 This course will prepare you for work on a farm, teach you about farm safety and how to perform maintenance, and provide you with the skills to look after livestock as well as how to grow and harvest crops.

-The Certificate III in Agriculture offers broad skills and the ability to specialise in livestock, crops or both.
+The Agriculture course offers broad skills and the ability to specialise in livestock, crops or both.
 You will learn how to observe and report weather, repair property and machinery, keep records, identify unusual diseases in plants and livestock and operate irrigation systems—just to name a few.
 A course like this can be beneficial if you have knowledge gaps or wish to qualify your skills.

 As you gain experience, you will begin to look after the business and administrative side of running a farm, such as monitoring budgets, maintaining financial records, dealing with clients or suppliers and devising strategies for breeding or harvesting.